anovos/anovos-docs/docs/using-anovos/data-reports/html_report.md

 - **Information Gain Computation** measures the reduction in entropy by splitting a dataset according to a given value of an attribute.
 Bar plot is used to show the significance in descending order.
 ![](https://anovos.github.io/anovos-docs/assets/html-reports/attribute-association-4.png)

-- **Variable Clustering** divides the numerical attributes into disjoint or hierarchical clusters based on linear relationship of attributes.
+- **Variable Clustering** divides the numerical attributes into disjoint clusters based on linear relationship of attributes.
 This also reports the RS_Ratio of the attributes.
 ![](https://anovos.github.io/anovos-docs/assets/html-reports/attribute-association-5.png)

 - **Attribute to Target Association** determines how the target variable is associated with the rest of the attributes.
-It gives the event rate trend across different attribute categories<br>
+It gives the event rate trend across different attribute categories
     **Numeric**
     ![](https://anovos.github.io/anovos-docs/assets/html-reports/attribute-association-6.png)
     **Categorical**